element-foundation/construction-paper/Construction-Paper.md

 The locked ETH will always be worth less than readily available ETH.
 Readily available ETH can be staked in a yield position, gaining active yield.
 For this lost opportunity, these PTs or locked ETH will be priced at a discount, likely relative to the current yield rates in the market.
 Purchasing this discounted ETH is akin to securing a fixed rate yield.
 At the time of purchase, the discount and yield are already known.

-As a further example, if the current rate for staking ETH is 15% annualized variable yield, a user may sell the PTs at a slightly lower rate.
+As a further example, if the current rate for providing liquidity for ETH is 15% annualized variable yield, a user may sell the PTs at a slightly lower rate.
 This gives a guaranteed stable yield rate to the purchaser and prevents them from having to shift their assets between DeFi protocols in the situation where the variable yield decreases.
 Additionally, it allows users to avoid costly transaction fees and other inconvenient complexities.

 Although the terminology "locked" is used to describe the process of entering a fixed yield position, it is important to note that the Element Protocol is designed to optimize for liquidity allowing users to exit their position at any time, while still enabling users to gain yield until they decide to exit.